Anno Domini High Definition

-Anno Domini High Definition is the fourth full-length studio album by Polish progressive rock band Riverside and also the first full-length Riverside album that is separate from the Reality Dream suite.
+Anno Domini High Definition is the fourth studio album by Polish progressive rock band Riverside and also the first full-length Riverside album that is separate from the Reality Dream suite.
 The album was released in Poland on Friday 19 June 2009 through Mystic Production and was released in Europe on 6 July 2009 through InsideOut.
 The album was a commercial success in the band's home country of Poland where it reached the top of the official album chart.
 The art design and direction was, once again, handled by Travis Smith.

 A special edition of the album includes a bonus DVD, filmed during a December 2008 live performance at Amsterdam's Paradiso club.